Tiantai: Textual practices

-In addition to repentance, textual practices centered around Lotus Sutra devotion is also n important part of Tiantai practice.
+In addition to repentance, textual practices centered around Lotus Sutra devotion is also an important part of Tiantai practice.
 Tiantai emphasizes the veneration of the Lotus Sutra itself as a sacred text, often treating it as the embodiment of the Buddha.
 Practices such as copying the sutra (or sponsoring such an act), reciting it (as a solitary practice or in a group), teaching it or listening to its teachings, and performing related devotional acts are believed to generate merit and wisdom.
 Through these practices, Tiantai Buddhism aims to balance meditative insight with ritual devotion, offering a comprehensive path toward enlightenment.

 The Lotus Sutra itself emphasizes the merit of reading, reciting, copying, and teaching the text.
 In accordance with this, Zhiyi established recitation rites that incorporated ritual elements such as offerings, group chanting, prostration, and ritual purification.
 The devotional aspect of these rites highlights the belief that the Lotus Sutra embodies the Buddha's presence and wisdom.
 Related practices included visualizations of buddhas and bodhisattvas or even extreme acts of self-sacrifice to demonstrate devotion (such as burning off fingers, or copying the sutra in one's own blood).